 Farm Bill Will Offer Support for All Citizens

-Dale Moore, Executive Director of Public Policy at the American Farm Bureau Federation talks about the Farm Bill is important to all Americans, not just farmers.
+Dale Moore, Vice President of Public Affairs at the American Farm Bureau Federation talks about how the Farm Bill is important to all Americans, not just farmers.

 -The Environmental Forum (2017, May)